• Skip to primary navigation

 Notes

-• Cook’s Tip #1: Starchy rice like arborio and carnaroli are the best types to use for arroz doce.
+• Cook’s Tip #1: Starchy, short-grain rice like arborio and carnaroli are excellent for making arroz doce.

 • Cook’s Tip #2: Ensure the milk is hot when you add it to the cooked rice.